Thomas Spota: Early life and education

 Spota was born in 1941 and grew up in New Hyde Park, New York, on Long Island.
 He graduated from Chaminade High School, a private Catholic school in Mineola, New York.
 He earned degrees at Fairfield University in Fairfield, Connecticut, and St. John's University School of Law in Jamaica, Queens, New York.

 Law career

 After passing the bar, Spota worked as an assistant prosecutor under Suffolk County District Attorney Patrick Henry, during the 1970s and early 1980s.
 He entered private law practice in Suffolk, representing clients including the Suffolk Detectives Association and other law enforcement unions.

-Spota's career ended with his disbarment in 2020 and his sentencing to five years in federal prison in 2021.
+Following his conviction on federal corruption charges, Spota was disbarred in 2020.
+Since August 2024, Spota has worked part time as a "non attorney" administrative clerk, for the law firm of his former criminal attorney.

 Personal

 He lived in Mount Sinai, New York, with his wife.
 They have three grown children.

 District Attorney of Suffolk County

 In 2001 Republican-turned-Democrat Spota ran for District Attorney, and defeated three-time incumbent James M. Catterson Jr in November 2001, taking 58% of the vote.
-That year in Nassau County, Democrats also were victorious in many positions.
 He was reelected in 2005, and again in 2009 without any major-party opposition.

 Spota has been active in the fight against the distribution of child pornography over the Internet.
 In 2003, Spota indicted twelve Suffolk residents who used KaZaA, a file-sharing program to spread child pornography.
 Spota was called to testify before the United States Senate Committee on the Judiciary on September 9, 2003, at a hearing concerning "Pornography, Technology, and Process: Problems and Solutions on Peer-to-Peer Networks."
 Spota recommended a new federal task force and said that legislation was needed to "attack the owners and the distributors of these programs, who are reaping enormous profits."

 From December 2010, his office oversaw the investigation of numerous homicides in Suffolk County, believed to have been perpetrated by a single unidentified person, known as the Long Island serial killer, or LISK.
-The remains of at least ten persons have been found on South Shore beaches, and are believed to be related.
-The open homicide investigation is still underway.
+The investigation began after the remains of at least ten persons were uncovered on or adjacent to Gilgo Beach on the South Shore; most of the victims were missing sex workers and investigators believed at least several of the murders were related.
+In July 2023, after Spotta left office, a breakthrough was finally made when Long Island architect Rex Heuermann, was arrested and charged, initially with three of the murders.
+By December 2024, Heuermann had been indicted by Suffolk County District Attorney for a total of seven of the murders.

-Among the successful cases prosecuted by his office was the conviction in May 2017 of John Bittrolff, a Manorville carpenter charged with the homicides of prostitutes Rita Tangredi and Colleen McNamee, whose bodies were found on area South Shore beaches in 1993 and 1994, respectively.
+Among the successful cases prosecuted by his office was the conviction in May 2017 of John Bittrolff, a Manorville carpenter charged with the homicides of sex workers Rita Tangredi and Colleen McNamee, whose bodies were found on area South Shore beaches in 1993 and 1994, respectively.